korenmiklos/dataarchitecture/manuscript/09-keys.md

 A> ## Example keys for firms and people
 A> `F-DE-01234567` is a German firm. `F-HU-12345678` is a Hungarian firm.
 (Note the use of 2-letter ISO-3166 country codes.) `P-1234567890` is a person.

+Depending on the type of entity you are modeling, look out for these existing unique identifiers.

 companies
-: tax identifier, EIN, EU VAT identifier, Open Corporates ID individuals
+: tax identifier, Employer Identification Number (EIN), EU VAT identifier, Open Corporates ID

+individuals
-: SSN, email address
+: Social Security Number, email address

 regions
-: FIPS, NUTS, ZIP-code (although a ZIP code does not refer to an _area_) countries
+: FIPS, NUTS, ZIP-code (although a ZIP code does not refer to an _area_)

+countries
 : ISO 3166 standard, 2-letter, 3-letter or numeric identifier